 We provide services that may be subject to privacy laws and regulations of a variety of jurisdictions.
-Relevant federal privacy laws include the Gramm-Leach-Bliley Act of 1999, which applies directly to a broad range of financial institutions and indirectly, or in some instances directly. to companies that provide services to financial institutions.
+Relevant federal privacy laws include the Gramm-Leach-Bliley Act of 1999, which applies directly to a broad range of financial institutions and indirectly, or in some instances directly, to companies that provide services to financial institutions.
 These laws and regulations restrict the collection, processing, storage, use and disclosure of personal information, require notice to individuals of privacy practices and provide individuals with certain rights to prevent the use and disclosure of certain nonpublic or otherwise legally protected information.
 These laws also impose requirements for safeguarding and proper destruction of personal information through the issuance of data security standards or guidelines.
-Our business may also be subject to the Fair Credit Reporting Act and the Fair and Accurate Credit Transactions Act of 2003, which regulate the use and reporting of consumer credit information and also impose disclosure requirements on entities who take adverse action based on information obtained from credit reporting agencies.
-In addition, there are state laws restricting the ability to collect and utilize certain types of personal information such as Social Security and driver's license numbers and imposing secure disposal requirements for personal data.
+Our business also may be subject to the Fair Credit Reporting Act and the Fair and Accurate Credit Transactions Act of 2003, which regulate the use and reporting of consumer credit information and impose disclosure requirements on entities who take adverse action based on information obtained from credit reporting agencies.
+In addition, there are state laws that restrict the ability to collect and utilize certain types of personal information, such as Social Security and driver's license numbers, and impose secure disposal requirements for personal data.
 Certain state laws mandate businesses to implement reasonable data security measures.
 Massachusetts requires any business that processes the personal information of a Massachusetts resident to adopt and implement a written information security program.
-States are increasingly legislating data protection requirements for a broader list of personal data, such as biometric data, and are strengthening protections for students' personal information.
-All fifty states, Puerto Rico, and the U.S. Virgin Islands have now enacted data breach notification laws requiring businesses that experience a security breach of their computer databases that contain personal information to notify affected individuals, consumer reporting agencies and governmental agencies that possess data.
-In June 2018, the State of California enacted the California Consumer Privacy Act of 2018 (the "CCPA"), which will come into effect on January 1, 2020.
-The CCPA will require companies that process personal information of California residents to make new disclosures to consumers about their data collection, use and sharing practices, will grant consumers specific access rights to their data, will allow consumers to opt out of certain data sharing with or sales to third parties and will create a new cause of action for data breaches.
-The CCPA has broadly defined personal information to include any information that is linked or reasonably linkable to a consumer.
+States are increasingly legislating data protection requirements for a broader list of personal data and are strengthening protections for students' personal information.
+For example, Illinois regulates the collection of biometric information under its Biometric Information Privacy Act, and at least five other states have legislation pending regarding the collection of biometric data.
+All fifty states, Puerto Rico, and the U.S. Virgin Islands have now enacted data breach notification laws requiring businesses that experience a security breach of their computer databases that contain personal information to notify affected individuals, consumer reporting agencies and governmental agencies.
+In June 2018, the State of California enacted the California Consumer Privacy Act of 2018 (the "CCPA"), which went into effect on January 1, 2020.
+The CCPA requires companies that process personal information of California residents to make certain disclosures to consumers about data practices, grants consumers specific access rights to their data, allows consumers to opt out of certain data sharing activities and creates a private right of action for data breaches.
+On November 2, 2020, California voters passed Proposition 24 that enacted the California Privacy Rights Act of 2020 (the "CPRA").
+The CRPA, which will come into effect on January 1, 2023, amends and expands the CCPA to create additional consumer privacy rights, such as the right of correction and right to limit the use of sensitive personal information, and establish a privacy enforcement agency known as the California Privacy Protection Agency (the "CPPA").
 Each privacy law and regulation that applies to us could increase our cost of doing business or limit permissible activities.